wshackle/aprs-framework/README.md

         # https port (for all data, administrative, and UI access)
         org.neo4j.server.webserver.https.port=7493

+   Replace

+        # Require (or disable the requirement of) auth to access Neo4j
+        dbms.security.auth_enabled=true

+    with

+        # Require (or disable the requirement of) auth to access Neo4j
+        dbms.security.auth_enabled=false

 9. Extract the data from the zip file into the fanuc data directory